Congratulations to the 2018 BBM Youth Support Trade Awardees

 This year’s BBM Youth Support Awards in the Trades Category recognise excellence in 15 aspiring industry leaders across 14 trades, from tiling to fashion technology and from metal fabrication to baking.

-“Our 2018 awardees from Queensland, New South Wales and Victoria will be given the opportunity to work, study and grow both professionally and personally through international work experience,” says Melanie Stray, CEO of BBM Youth Support.
+“Our 2018 awardees from Queensland, New South Wales, Tasmania and Victoria will be given the opportunity to work, study and grow both professionally and personally through international work experience,” says Melanie Stray, CEO of BBM Youth Support.

 The BBM judging panel recognises the winners as extraordinary young professionals who demonstrate not only excellence in their skills but also ambition and industry leadership potential.
 The successful applicants, who had already proved their skills as medallists at the WorldSkills National Championship also stood out through their keen interest in giving back to their community and profession.

 “This is key to becoming a BBM Awardee as we need to reach beyond producing skilled professionals to creating leaders and mentors for those young Australian’s who follow in their footsteps,” Ms Stray says.